Visakhapatnam: Language and religion

-Telugu is the official and the most predominantly spoken language by the native speakers.
+Telugu is the official and the most predominantly spoken language by native speakers.
 Two dialects of Telugu are spoken by the people, the common dialect and the Uttarandhra (North Eastern Andhra) dialect.
 The latter is mainly spoken by the people who originally belong to the districts of Vizianagaram and Srikakulam.
 A cosmopolitan population of Visakhapatnam comprises Tamils, Malayalis, Sindhis, Kannadigas, Odias, Bengalis and Bihari migrants from other regions of India.
 There is also an Anglo-Indian community, regarded as the first cosmopolitans of the city.

-According to 2011 census, Telugu is the most spoken language in the city, with 92.72% speakers, followed by Urdu (2.52%), Hindi (2.15%), Odia (1.00%), Tamil (0.33%), Malayalam (0.32%), and Bengali (0.31%).
+According to the 2011 census, Telugu is the most spoken language in the city, with 92.13% speakers, followed by Urdu (2.77%), Hindi (2.19%), Odia (0.92%).

 Hinduism is practised by the majority of its citizens, followed by Islam and Christianity.
 The area practised Buddhism in the ancient past, as evidenced by the many Buddhist sangharamas in the outlying areas but the population of Buddhists has waned, with approximately 0.03% population in the entire city based on the recent census.

 Administration

 Greater Visakhapatnam Municipal Corporation (GVMC) is the civic body that oversees the civic needs of the city.
-One of the earliest municipalities in this area, the Vizag (Visakhapatnam) Municipality was set up in 1858 to fulfil the basic infrastructural needs of the people.
+One of the earliest municipalities in this area, the Vizag (Visakhapatnam) Municipality was set up in 1858 to fulfill the basic infrastructural needs of the people.
 It was converted into a municipal corporation in 1979.
 Greater Visakhapatnam Municipal Corporation came into existence on 21 November 2005 after the release of G.O by Govt of Andhra Pradesh.